gtdoctor/BasicBashWorker_for_UKBiobankDNANexus/README.md

 -isnaphsot="$PROJECT:/bbw_htslib"
 ```

+## Default flags
+Required:
+- iproject=<blank> the name of the project
+- iraptoken=<blank>  supply dnanexus api token
+- irun_interactive="true" takes "true" or "false"
+- imax_session_length="12h"  accepts length in s,m,h,d

+Optional:
+- isnapshot=<blank> takes a dnanexus snapshot file location
+- isubmitscript=<blank> full dnanxus path and scriptname which will be downloaded to worker.
+- ifids=<blank>
+- icmd=<blank> typically, "bash $SUBMITSCRIPT"

+For other useful flags for dx run e.g. worker instance, priority etc, see https://documentation.dnanexus.com/user/helpstrings-of-sdk-command-line-utilities

 ## Comments
-`--ssh` can be used for non-interactive sessions, to see what's going on.
+`--ssh` can also be used for non-interactive sessions, to see what's going on.
 In ssh : A byobu terminal is opened - to see what's happening with submit scipt, press f4 (and then again). or press f2 to create a new terminal
 To close, type "sudo shutdown now" or some combination of ctrl-x and ctrl-d

-Timeout defaults to 12h.

 **To view/stream dxfuse style files ("streaming mode"), type e.g.**
 ```